GeronNevils/DutchmansTreasure/README for level creation.txt

 -Chains (and other destructible objects) must use the "Obstacle" tag

 -Enemies and obstacles MUST have a rigidbody2D component to detect collision with the club effect

+-Chains, for whatever reason, can NOT be child objects of the chain parent collider object.